EU facing three more years of Kaczyński-ism

 It would mean "a strong, safe Poland, a dignified Poland, whose interests are represented", on the world stage, Duda said on Sunday.

-It would signify "respect for the Polish family [which] should take first place in politics", he added.
+It would signify "respect for the Polish family" which "should take first place in politics", he added.

-And it would be good news for Polish farmers, Duda said, whom he also praised for their "attachment to traditional values and to the fatherland in the truest sense of the word".
+And it would be good news for Polish farmers, Duda said, whom he praised for their "attachment to traditional values and to the fatherland in the truest sense of the word".

 His reference to a "strong Poland" came after he got a bump from the populist US president Donald Trump, who invited Duda to the White House last week.

-And Duda's talk of "traditional values" came after a strikingly homophobic campaign, in which he compared LGBTI "ideology" to "communism", among other slurs.
+And his talk of "traditional values" came after a strikingly homophobic campaign, in which Duda compared LGBTI "ideology" to "communism", among other slurs.

 The crowd at his victory rally also chanted the nationalist slogan "This is Poland!" when he mentioned Trzaskowski.